Al-Hallaj: Modern views

 The supporters of Mansur have interpreted his statement as meaning, "God has emptied me of everything but Himself. " According to them, Mansur never denied God's oneness and was a strict monotheist.
 However, he believed that the actions of man, when performed in total accordance with God's pleasure, lead to a blissful unification with Him.
 Malayalam author Vaikom Muhammad Basheer draws parallel between "Anā al-Ḥaqq" and Aham Brahmasmi, the Upanishad Mahāvākya which means 'I am Brahman' (the Ultimate Reality in Hinduism).
 Basheer uses this term to intend God is found within one's 'self'.
 There was a belief among European historians that al-Hallaj was secretly a Christian, until the French scholar Louis Massignon presented his legacy in the context of Islamic mysticism in his four-volume work La Passion de Husayn ibn Mansûr Hallâj.

 Influence

-Hallaj is highly revered by Yezidis, who composed a few religious hymns devoted to him.
+Hallaj highly influenced Adi ibn Musafir.
+Hallaj was revered in Adawiyya and later highly revered by Yezidis, who composed a few religious hymns devoted to him.
 Elements of his views expressed in Kitab al-Tawasin can be found in their religion.